Dmitry-Oyawale/team-resumemaxxers3/ProjectAssignment1.md

 ----
 # 2. Requirements Specification

-This section specifies the software product's requirements.
-Specify all of the software requirements to a level of detail sufficient to enable designers to design a software system to satisfy those requirements, and to enable testers to test that the software system satisfies those requirements.

 ## 2.1 Customer, Users, and Stakeholders

-A brief description of the customer, stakeholders, and users of your software.

 Customers/users include student and faculty that is part of the school organization who benefits from our software.

 ----
 ## 2.2 User Stories
-This section will include the user stories you identified for your project.
-Make sure to write your user stories in the form :
-"As a **[Role]**, I want **[Feature]** so that **[Reason/Benefit]** "

 1. As a student, I would like to create my student account, so that I can maintain my personal and academic information accurately in the system.
 2. As a student, I want to login to the system by using my email and password or the SSO, so that I can securely access my account and manage my applications.